mmuratarat/mmuratarat.github.io/_pages/faq.md

 P(B \mid A) = \dfrac{P(A \cap B)}{P(A)}
 $$

 Note that this expression is only valid when $P(A)$ is greater than 0.
+If this is not the case, we cannot compute the conditional probability conditioned on an event that never happened.

 Technically speaking, when you condition on an event happening, you are entering the universe where that event has taken place.
 Mathematically, if you condition on $A$, then $A$ becomes your new sample space.
 In the universe where $A$ has taken place, all axioms of probability still hold!
 In particular,